 “They’ll get over it,” says the Virgin.
 “Mortals always do.”

-“Well aren’t you the bold little poppet?” laughs the Virgin, still muzzy with buddha-bliss.
+“Well isn’t she the bold little poppet?” laughs the Virgin, still muzzy with buddha-bliss.

 Ursula holds up the imp and shakes him like a rug.
 “He!
 This one!
 HE is responsible.
 It all goes back to HIM!”
 The over-grown lunk of a girl-Saint lets go one hand.
 She points with wholehearted conviction at Tara.
 “And, and, and … YOU are responsible.
 Red, wretched demon.
 Put some clothes on.
 Prancing around half-naked where we can see Your … Your …” Ursula pauses, whispers, “boobies.”